-As mentioned, music is integral to Ocarina of Time.
+Music is integral to Ocarina of Time.
 Nintendo’s in-house composer, Koji Kondo, wrote a whole book of gorgeous songs.
-Some tunes will admittedly rattle around your skull for a few too many days – see ‘Saria’s Song’ and ‘Song of Storms’ – but the likes of the soothing ‘Zelda’s Lullaby’ and the majestic ‘Song of Time’ are incredibly emotive, unforgettable melodies.
+Some tunes will admittedly rattle around your skull for a few too many days (see ‘Saria’s Song’ and ‘Song of Storms’) but the likes of the soothing ‘Zelda’s Lullaby’ and the majestic ‘Song of Time’ are incredibly emotive, unforgettable melodies.
 They’re vital to play to unlock new chapters in the game.
 Elsewhere, even some of the background dungeon music resonates to this day, such as the creepy, Philip Glass-esque ambient Forest Temple soundtrack.

 Subtleties in sound design also help immerse you into the game’s world.
 As Link becomes weak during battle, his breathing audibly shallows.
 If you leave Link motionless he yawns loudly.
-Surround sound envelops you in a world full of market chatter, shuffling footsteps, squawking chickens, thunder claps, chirping birds, and so much more.
+Surround-sound envelops you in a world full of market chatter, shuffling footsteps, squawking chickens, thunder claps and chirping birds.
 Again it’s the attention to detail, this time with sound, that contributes to cementing such a memorable playing experience.